gbenson/i8c/README.rst

 Documentation
 -------------

-Infinity’s documentation is currently being put together on the `GDB wiki`_.
+Documentation for Infinity is currently being put together on the `GDB wiki`_.
 Good starting points are I8Language_ and NoteFormat_.

-Right now there is no documentation for I8C and I8X besides this file and what you see in |i8c --help| and |i8x --help|.
+Right now there’s no documentation for I8C and I8X aside from this file and what you see in |i8c --help| and |i8x --help|.
 This is being worked on.
 You could help!